suvikyi/ForeverLoadGuard/README.md

 An automatic workaround for the Secondary Lighting loading hang in
 WoW: Forever Beta (`1.60.1.69913`).

+Defaults to setting "Good" for lighting after the first login (5s timer), then tracks your preference automatically so values higher than "Good" can be used".

 ## What happens automatically

 1. **During loading:** the addon applies Fair at login and zone transitions.